Diocese of Raleigh: WSHP-LP

-WSHP-LP was a community low-power FM radio station, licensed to the diocese, and broadcasting from Cary.
-It was operated by Divine Mercy Radio, Inc., a local lay apostolate organization.
-Due to its short antenna height and low power of just 37 watts, coverage was primarily limited to central and eastern Cary.
+WSHP-LP was a community low-power FM radio station that operated from 2018 to 2023.
+Licensed to the Diocese of Raleigh, it broadcast from Cary.
+WSHP-LP was operated by Divine Mercy Radio, Inc., a local lay apostolate organization.
+Due to its short antenna height and low power, coverage was limited to central and eastern Cary.

-The initial application to construct the station was filed in November 2013, and plans for this station, along with WFNE-LP in Wake Forest, were announced in 2014.
-The original application specified a transmitter site on the St. Michael the Archangel Parish grounds in Cary.
-This was later modified to a cellular telephone tower located west of central Cary.
+The initial application to construct WSHP-LP was filed in 2013, and plans for this station were announced in 2014.
 WSHP-LP was first licensed in February 2018.
 Its original programming consisted of EWTN's English service, in addition to Ave Maria Radio and locally produced religious programs and announcements.
 In July 2018, WSHP-LP temporarily suspended operations, as Divine Mercy prepared to transfer the EWTN programming to AM 540, WETC, which went live in February 2019.
 WSHP-LP resumed broadcasting in March 2019, now with Spanish language programs from EWTN's Radio Católica Mundial.
-The diocese surrendered WSHP-LP's license to the Federal Communications Commission in April 2023.
+The diocese surrendered WSHP-LP's license to the Federal Communications Commission in 2023.